 The book is uber-practical: categories include money management, time stewardship, organizing your space, and living green.
 Topics covered include decluttering your kids’ art collection, establishing a morning routine, and switching to non-toxic cleaners.
 52 all together.

-In the meantime, you can use the code HAPPYNEWYEAR to get $1off the book until this Tuesday, January 10.
-We’ll announce the ten winners this Friday.
+You can use the code HAPPYNEWYEAR to get $1 off the book until this Tuesday, January 10.

 I’ll be back on Wednesday, sharing my own personal 2012 goals.
 Be thinking of yours!